 Images share most of the same behaviors as pages.
 For example, you must check out an image to edit it.
 They also have the same file, review, and publish options.
 However, images have fewer access settings and properties compared to pages, and no source code editing.

 - Crop: Drag the dotted outlines around the image to define the cropped area.
-You can choose an aspect ratio for the crop; use "Custom" for the crop ratio to be unrestricted.
-"Swap width & height" swaps the numbers of the aspect ratios.
-Click "Apply Crop" to crop the image.
+You can choose an aspect ratio for the crop; use "Custom" for the ratio to be unrestricted.
+Click Apply Crop.

-- Zoom: Use the + and - magnifying glasses, or type in a percentage, to zoom in and out on the image.
-"Original" returns the picture to its actual size.
-"Zoom to Fit" scales the image to fit the editing window.
-This tool doesn't change the image, just zooms in and out to make it easier for you to edit.
+- Zoom: Click + and - magnifying glasses, or type in a percentage, to zoom in and out on the image.
+Original returns the picture to its actual size.
+Zoom to Fit scales the image to fit the editing window.

-- Undo: Undoes your last change.
+- Undo: Click to undo your last change.

-- Redo: Redoes the undone change.
+- Redo: Click to redo the undone change.

-Click "Save" to save your changes.
-"Save As" saves a copy of the original image with the changes you made.
+- Click Save or Save As (to save a copy of the original image with the changes you made).